Charles Fries (producer): Awards

 From Ohio State University he received an honorary degree, Doctor of the Arts, presented by the president of the university.
 He also received the Frederick W. Ziv Award from the University of Cincinnati at a formal presentation.

-Books

-Fries co-authored We'll Never Be Young Again: Remembering the Last Days of John F. Kennedy, a book incorporating over 100 letters from prominent individuals relating the impact Kennedy's death had had on them.
-The book was then developed as a staged reading for the Kirk Douglas Theatre.

-Fries wrote his autobiography, Chuck Fries Godfather of the Television Movie: A History of Television about the early years of television, the day-to-day workings of the entertainment business, the origins of television movies and what it takes to get them produced and distributed.

 Stage plays

 His concept for the play, The Color of Rose, a three-women show about the life of Rose Fitzgerald Kennedy, was also presented at the Douglas Theatre and opened at the Emerson College Theatre in Boston in January 2011.

 Later life

 Fries was a member of the Academy of Television Arts and Sciences, where he served on the Board of Governors and as treasurer and secretary of the foundation.
 He was also a member of the Academy of Motion Picture Arts and Sciences, where he served on the Executive Branch Membership Committee.
 He was awarded a lifetime membership in the Producers Guild of America, where he launched the guild's black tie awards event in 1998 creating a financial base from which he was instrumental in formulating the guild's strategic plan of reorganization.